centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 Intelligence > General Options | ETL Tab* page and configure the subsection "Centile parameters" as described below to create a relevant centile/timeperiod combination(s).
-If this report is not required, simple leave the default values.
+If this report is not required, simply leave the default values.

   Parameter                                                | Value
   ---------------------------------------------------------|--------------------------